Welcome, Lightworker.

 The Journey: 600 Miles

-- Format: Accumulated miles across months through solo trail runs, organized community running events, on the treadmill at Orange Theory, and intentional movement.
+• Format: Accumulated miles across months through solo trail runs, organized community running events, on the treadmill at Orange Theory and at the University of Cincinnati facilities, and intentional movement.

 Each mile is a marker of effort, of awareness, and of quiet solidarity with beings whose lives have required unimaginable resilience.